-Claudio Guglieri, art director at New York agency B-Reel, walks you through the process of designing a website layout from start to finish in this web design training feature.
+Claudio Guglieri, associate creative director at San Francisco agency Fantasy Interactive, walks you through the process of designing a website layout from start to finish.

 When approaching the topic of designing a website layout, I thought about common mistakes I have seen in my years designing, especially with interns and new designers fresh from web design training.